mondoohq/docs/docs/platform/start/organize/organizations.md

 Organizations provide a way to group [spaces](/platform/start/organize/spaces) together and manage team members and access.

 Every Mondoo account has at least one organization.
+You can manage team member access and some Mondoo configuration (such as service accounts and tokens) by organization.

 ## Create a new organization